orlinbox/fe-theme/README.md

 $ git diff --word-diff
 ```

-* If you plan to use SVGs in the project, you should consider using [SVGO](https://github.com/svg/svgo), which is also available as a [Grunt task](https://github.com/sindresorhus/grunt-svgmin).
-Another solution for images is [Grunticon](https://github.com/filamentgroup/grunticon).
+* If you plan to use SVGs in the project, you should consider using [SVGO](https://github.com/svg/svgo)

-## Version history

-* 2.0.0 - added Zurb Foundation v6.3.0 (grid only)
-* 1.0.0 - cloned from FFW theme and removed Susy
-* 0.1.6 - added default print styles
-* 0.1.5 - added "ellipsis" class and extend (for single line)
-* 0.1.4 - added default styles for inputs and buttons
-* 0.1.3 - added "clearfix" class and extend
-* 0.1.2 - added "startup guide"
-* 0.1.0 - initial structure and files